-In the context of the nature of the Company's operations and the stage of its operations together with the composition and roles of the Board, the Board did not consider that such a formal evaluation of performance was necessary.
-However the Board will keep the matter under consideration for future implementation, through the setting up of a committee with the principal task of assessing the performance of individual directors, including the Chairman, and the effectiveness of the Board as a function.
+In the context of the nature of the Company's operations and the stage of its operations together with the composition and roles of the Board, the Board did not consider that such a formal evaluation of performance was necessary, nonetheless a review of the strengths and weaknesses of each director is taken into consideration when allocating responsibilities within the Company's committees.
+The Board does not exclude the possibility of setting up a committee with the principal task of assessing the performance of individual directors, including the Chairman, and the effectiveness of the Board as a function.